indrjo/flytex/README.md

 Historically, *flytex* was first designed in Haskell.
 Afterwards, I decided to write it in Python too for the simple reason of portability: nearly every GNU/Linux distro ships a Python interpreter and some basic libraries.
 Which Python?
 Nowadays, Python 2 is gradually fading away: thus, you should have Python 3.

-**(Attention)** However, the Haskell version is the main work.
+By the way, the Haskell version is the main work.
 New features, changes and fixes will be applied to it first, and afterwards to the other implementations.

+Special thanks goes to @relikd, who dedicated some time to rewrite the Python implementation in a more *pythonic* fashion and suggested a nice trick to get all the missing packages in one go.
+This idea works particularly fine with Haskell, because of its laziness.

 ## Usage